tcuwp/http_accept_language/README.md

 end
 ```

-You can easily set the locale used for i18n with a callback:
+You can easily set the locale used for i18n with a filter:

 ```ruby
 class SomeController < ApplicationController